Breast Implant Removal

 Breast implant illness (BII) is the name of a range of symptoms many women believe are caused by their breast implants.
 While the FDA has conducted extensive research on breast implant safety, no scientific evidence has directly linked breast implants with systemic illness.
-Although the existence of BII has not been proven, Dr. Zemmel understands the symptoms many women suffer from are very serious, and he strives to help these individuals find the best solution for their needs.
+Although the existence of BII has not been proven, Dr. Zemmel and Dr. Reddy understand the symptoms many women suffer from are very serious, and they strive to help these individuals find the best solution for their needs.

 One type of BII that has gained more attention is Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
 This is an extremely rare and highly treatable type of non-Hodgkin’s lymphoma, which is a cancer of the immune system.
 Research has found that certain types of breast implants are linked to a higher rate of BIA-ALCL.
 This condition develops within the capsule around the breast implant and is different from breast cancer.

 While there is an incredibly low risk of BIA-ALCL occurring, Allergan® officially recalled its textured breast implants and textured expanders in July 2019, in response to new research revealing a potential connection.
 The FDA has advised those with one of the recalled products to not seek removal, unless symptoms have presented.

 Ideal candidates for breast implant removal should be in generally good health and have realistic expectations about their outcome.
 If you can relate to one or more of the following reasons for explantation, you may want to schedule a consultation with a board-certified plastic surgeon to discuss your removal options.

 - Would like a breast implant revision to exchange your implants for another size or type